Genuinely/tumor_prediction/README.md

 3D-GAN | 23.20 | 0.813

 # Architecture Details
-The architecture is a variational auto encoder to generate CT scans.
+The architecture follows the variational auto encoder (VAE) formalism to generate CT scans.
 The encoder/decoder follow a Deep Convolutional GAN Discriminator/Generater archiecture respectively.
 An LSTM is used to encode temporal information.

 For more details, see initial report in ``report`` folder.